hashicorp/consul/test-integ/README.md

 created during the test.
 This can be opted-out of by setting the `SPRAWL_KEEP_RUNNING=1` environment variable before running the tests.

+### Upgrade test
+We are migrating upgrade tests from consul-container(`/test/integration`) to this directory using the [testing/deployer framework](../testing/deployer).

+The current implementation supports two upgrade strategies: [standard upgrade](https://developer.hashicorp.com/consul/docs/upgrading/instructions/general-process) and [autopilot upgrade](https://developer.hashicorp.com/consul/tutorials/datacenter-operations/upgrade-automation).
+The basic test scenario can be found in `./test-integ/upgrade/basic`.

 ### Test assertions

 Typical service mesh tests want to ensure that use of a service from another